Community Connectivity Grant Program

 The Community Connectivity Program seeks to improve accommodations for bicyclists and pedestrians in urban, suburban and rural community centers.
 There is high demand to improve these areas as they not only serve as places where people can meet for social, educational, and recreational activities, but also serve as places of employment, transit hubs, and business districts.

 The goal of the Community Connectivity Program is to make conditions safer and more accommodating for pedestrians and bicyclists, thereby encouraging more people to use these healthy and environmentally sustainable modes of travel.
 Making these improvements will make Connecticut’s community centers more attractive places to live and work.

-The initial step toward achieving the program’s goal was to offer municipalities “Road Safety Audits” (RSA’s) that focused on identifying bike and pedestrian safety concerns within a designated corridor or intersection.
+The initial step toward achieving the goals of the Community Connectivity Program (CCP) was to offer municipalities “Road Safety Audits” (RSA’s) that focused on identifying bike and pedestrian safety concerns within a designated corridor or intersection.
 An RSA is a formal safety performance examination of an existing road or intersection by an independent multidisciplinary team.
 Each completed RSA documents individualized short, mid and long-term recommendations.
 The RSA is intended to be used as a planning tool to understand the community’s needs and to guide the municipality in selecting, ranking and prioritizing projects for future funding.

-These Guidelines are intended to be a reference for municipalities when filling out the application, and to explain the process of administering CCGP funds.
-The Department will evaluate the efficiency and effectiveness of the process over time and may make modifications to these guidelines as needed.
+Below are program documents and helpful links to assist grant recipients navigate the project administration process.
+The Department will evaluate the efficiency and effectiveness of the process over time and may make modifications to the guidelines as needed.